 There are so many beautiful varieties of tulips.
 Explore catalogs and experiment in your garden!

-- Did you know: If you dig up a tulip bulb in midsummer, it’s not the same bulb you planted last fall.
+Did you know: If you dig up a tulip bulb in late summer, it’s probably not the same bulb you planted last fall.
 It’s her daughter.
 Even while the tulip is blossoming, the bulb is dividing for the next generation.